learn-co-curriculum/phase-0-intro-to-js-2-debugging-in-node/README.md

 type `.exit` at the `debug` prompt or `ctrl-C` twice to exit the debugger.
 Finally, run `node inspect index.js` to relaunch the debugger.

-Now if you run `cont`, the code will beginning executing and will pause at the first breakpoint.
+Now if you run `cont`, the code will begin executing and will pause at the first breakpoint.
 To continue executing the code and advance to the second breakpoint, simply enter `cont` again.
 At any point, you can enter the debugger's REPL to check the value of `count`, then exit the REPL and continue